WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 ## Audio

-* `-wavonly` - Forces the game to only use WAV files.

 * `-forcesound` - Forces sound initialization routine regardless if the game is running on Source Dedicated Server (srcDS).

 ## SDL